Skip to content Skip to main navigation Report an accessibility issue

 Officers

-Originally from Santiago, Chile, Valentina is a first-year Master’s candidate in the College of Communications and Information’s Public Relations program.
-She recently graduated from the University of Tennessee, Knoxville, with a degree in Journalism and minors in Retail and Merchandising Management, as well as Women, Gender, and Sexuality Studies.
+Originally from Santiago, Chile, Valentina is a second-year Master’s candidate in the College of Communications and Information’s Public Relations program.
+She graduated from the University of Tennessee, Knoxville, with a degree in Journalism and minors in Retail and Merchandising Management, as well as Women, Gender, and Sexuality Studies.
 During her time as an undergraduate student, Valentina gained valuable experience as a social media student assistant for the Center of Global Engagement and as a Marketing Intern for VolDining.
-This past summer, she was selected as an International Radio and Television Society Summer Fellow, which allowed her to intern for VidMob’s Strategic Services department in New York City.
-Upon her return to Rocky Top, Valentina will be serving as an International Scholar and Family Support Graduate Assistant for the International Student and Scholar Services department.
+Valentina serves as an International Scholar and Family Support Graduate Assistant for the International Student and Scholar Services department.
 In her free time, she enjoys baking, trying new restaurants with her friends, and napping with her dogs, Petunia and Cleo.

 Committee Chairs